georgercarder/walk_thru_phase0/README.md

 screen -S goerli -X stuff 'geth --goerli console'
 ```

 This is the minimal command to start the "Eth1" node syncing to the Goerli testnet.
 It may take several hours for this node to completely sync.
 Depending on the blockchain you are syncing you many need to run this on a system with a large amount of storage.
 On our device, we use a 1TB SSD.
 Various flags may be used for additional functionality, for instance you may want graphQL, or web-sockets RPC calls or to read/write to a custom data directory. `geth --help` will give you a list of the available flags.
 It may also be worthwhile to setup a firewall if your node is serving an RPC.
-A very simple, lightweight and effective firewall can be setup using `iptables` which is available on many systems.
+A very simple, lightweight, and effective firewall can be setup using `iptables` which is available on many systems.

 Next, we set up the Beacon node.

 	/// TODO what it is (and which one we choose)

 	/// TODO how it will eventually fit in

 	/// how it currently fits in (phase 0)

 	/// build, configure, run notes

 	/// sync

 Now, we set up the Validator node.

 	/// what it is (and which one we choose). talk about open-standard

 	/// how it will eventually fit in

 	/// how it currently fits in (phase 0)

 	/// build, configure, run notes

 	// don't run yet